YottaDB/YDBDoc/GTMAdminOps/mlocks.rst

 * If used, CLEAR and -REGION qualifier, -ALL removes all LOCKs in that region.

-* Issue a CLEAR - ALL only when there are no active YottaDB/GT.M processes using LOCKs, or when you can predict the effect on the application.
+* Issue a CLEAR - ALL only when there are no active YottaDB processes using LOCKs, or when you can predict the effect on the application.

 * By default, CLEAR -ALL operates interactively (-INTERACTIVE).